sean7512/RestEssentials/README.md

 If the web service you're calling doesn't return any JSON (or you don't need to capture it), then use the alternative functions: <method>IgnoringResponseData (like getIgnoringResponseData or postIgnoringResponseData).

 The callbacks are **NOT** on the main thread, JSON parsing should happen in the callback and then passed back to the main thread as needed (after parsing).

+## FAQ

+### When should I use RestEssentials?

+If you're starting a new project in Swift, and want to take full advantage of its conventions and language features, RestEssentials is a great choice.
+Although not as fully-featured as Alamofire, AFNetworking, or RestKit, it should satisfy your basic REST needs.
+If you only need to perform standard networking options (GET, PUT, POST) and you are only ever dealing with JSON (input and output), then ReseEssentials is a perfect choice!

+> It's important to note that two libraries aren't mutually exclusive: RestEssentials can live in the same project as any other networking library.

+### When should I use Alamofire?

+Alamofire is a more fully featured networking library and is also written in Swift.
+It adds support for multi-part file uploads and the ability to configure your own `NSURLSessionConfiguration` (which most probably won't need to do).

+### When should I use AFNetworking?

+AFNetworking remains the premiere networking library available for OS X and iOS, and can easily be used in Swift, just like any other Objective-C code.
+AFNetworking is stable and reliable, and isn't going anywhere.

+Use AFNetworking for any of the following:

+- UIKit extensions, such as asynchronously loading images to `UIImageView`
+- Network reachability monitoring, using `AFNetworkReachabilityManager`

+### When should I use RestKit?

+RestKit is a very advanced library that is build ontop of AFNetworking and offers very advanced features such as automatic JSON mapping to classes.
+RestKit is also an Objective-C library, but it is easily usable in your Swift projects.

+* * *

 ## Credits